apache/tvm/docs/langref/relay/intro.rst

 program.

 Finally we can directly construct type polymorphic definitions by writing down a set of type parameters for a definition.
-To define a polymoprhic identity function, the function which just returns its argument as so.
+To define a polymorphic identity function, the function which just returns its argument as so.
 ::
     def @id<s: Shape, bt: BaseType>(%x: Tensor<bt, s>) {